 by Mike Ratliff

 There are only two groups of people in the world.
 There are Christians, the elect, and everyone else, the non-elect.
 What separates them?
 What is the difference?
-It is not that different streams of faith, as new agers and the “emergents” say, which are all equal and going to the same place and color people in different ways.
+It is not different streams of faith, as new agers and the liberals” say, which are all equal and going to the same place and color people in different ways.
 No, that is what universalists of every variety are selling, but that is most definitely not what God’s Word explicitly says.
 No, the difference between those in Christ and everyone else is that the former are possessors of faith, which is the Greek word πιστις, which is transliterated as pistes.
 It and it’s many grammatical forms are translated as “assurance,” “faith,” ”belief,” et cetera throughout the New Testament.
 Before we define “unbelief,” let us define biblical faith, πιστις, so that we can see very clearly what marks the true believer from the false professor.

 Carefully read the following passage my brethren.

 7 Therefore, just as the Holy Spirit says,

 8 DO NOT HARDEN YOUR HEARTS AS WHEN THEY PROVOKED ME,